Cubbon Park: Historical buildings and monuments integral to the park

 The formal gardens, from the central hall of the original Attara Kacheri (means 18 government offices) now the Karnataka High Court, extends along the ceal promenade developed symmetrically with avenues, to the museum building.
 Another impressive artistic structure is Iyer Hall, which houses the Central Library with a rose garden as a frontage.
 It is undisputedly the largest public library in the state as evidenced by the college students thronging to read here, and has the world's most extensive collection of Braille books.
 Other buildings located within or at the periphery of the park are 1) the Indira Priyadarshini Children's Library, 2) the Venkatappa Art Gallery, 3) the Aquarium (stated to be the second largest in India), 4) the YMCA, 5) Yuvanika — the State Youth Centre, 6) Century Club, 7) Press Club, 8) Jawahar Bal Bhavan, 9) Tennis Pavilion, 10) the Cheshire Dyer Memorial Hall and 11) the Ottawa Chatter.

 A bandstand, in an octagonal shape made with cast-iron, was built in the early part of the 1900s.
 Before India's Independence, the British Royal Air Force used to play western band music at the band stand every Saturday evening.

-An attraction for children is the well planned children's amusement park as part of Jawahar Bal Bhavan, which has the toy train, Puttani Express that runs (0.75 miles or 1.2 km) within the park, the Doll museum and a boating facility.
+An attraction for children is the well planned children's amusement park as part of Jawahar Bal Bhavan, which has the toy train, Putani Express that runs (0.75 miles or 1.2 km) within the park, the Doll museum and a boating facility.
 A 20-million-year-old fossilized tree — a gift from the Geological Survey of India, is also reported at the park.

 Memorials in the form of marble statues in honour of Queen Victoria (installed in 1906), King Edward VII (installed in 1919), Major General Sir Mark Cubbon, Sri Chamarajendra Wodeyar (installed in 1927) and Sir K. Sheshadri Iyer (installed (in 1913) are seen located in front of the historical buildings within the park.